wheelchair lacrosse

 unified COMPETITION

-Wheelchair unified participants must be able to follow instructions and independently maneuver their wheelchair, as this will be run as a competitive program.
+Wheelchair unified participants must be able to follow instructions and independently maneuver their wheelchair.

-In Spring 2025, Able Athletics will launch a unified wheelchair youth lacrosse program, offering a peer-level playing experience for our chair athletes and an opportunity for non-chair lacrosse players to learn and compete in wheelchair lacrosse.
-Unified programming brings athletes with and without disabilities together, fostering inclusion through competitive play.
+In Spring 2025, Able Athletics successfully launched a unified wheelchair youth lacrosse program, creating peer-level playing opportunities for chair athletes and engaging non-chair athletes in competitive wheelchair lacrosse.
+This inclusive model brought athletes with and without disabilities together through structured practices and 6v6 gameplay.

 Introducing our youth Wheelchair Division